MIT-Hydration/HydrationIII/ServoControlCode/README.md

 # Usage
-In it's current form, the program runs using  a simplistic UI, where you enter commands in the form of letters to control the drill.
-At the beginning of the program, the interface guides you through "soft-homing" the drill.
+In its current form, just to demonstrate the high-level functions available, the program runs using a simplistic UI, where you enter commands as characters to control the position, speed and direction of the servo motor.
+At the beginning of the program, the interface guides you through "soft-homing" the servo.
 If you wish, you can turn on hard homing.

 ---------
 **Soft homing**
 Motor turns until user presses a key.
 Wherever it stops is considered "home"

 **Hard homing**
 Motor turns until it encounters significant resistance.
-Untested (tried holding the motor in place, did not work - perhaps I am not strong enough?)
+Untested (tried holding the motor in place, did not work - perhaps I am not strong enough?).
+Hard homing must be tested and validated in ClearView before it is used in code.
 If you wish to turn hard homing ON, change

 `homing(true, theNode);`
 to
 `homing(false, theNode);`